 - Individuals if covered under section 44AB (mandatory audit)

-It is mandatory to file TDS/TCS return within prescribed due dates.
-If return is not filed within due dates then deductor/collector will be liable to pay penalty for non-filing of return.
+It is mandatory to file quarterly TDS/TCS return within prescribed due dates.
+If a return is not filed within due dates then the deductor/collector will be liable to pay penalty for the late filing of return.

 What is TDS Return?

 TDS Return is also known as TDS Statement.
 It is a summary of all the transactions related to TDS made during a quarter of a financial year.
 It needs to be submitted to the income tax department quarterly before due date.
 TDS return contains details of TDS deducted and deposited by a deductor.
 TDS return has basic details of deductors and deductees like PAN, TAN, etc, TDS Challan information, deduction details, and other information as required by the government.